felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 of your bedroom, and bring your book to bed instead.
 Not only will this make you read more, but it will also make your sleep better.

+## Idea 5: Use a red LED headlamp to read in the dark

+I find it really convenient not to depend on a light fixture to read.
+Next to my bed, I keep a head lamp to read a few pages before going to sleep.
+It is simply more convenient and comfortable that other alternatives.

+{{< figure src="/img/read-in-the-dark.jpg" position="center" caption="" scale="50%">}}

+The model I am currently using is the [Black Diamond Cosmo-R](https://amzn.to/4ePPBSc), but for our needs this might be a little overkill.
+I suggest you simply look for whatever headlamp that has a red LED and can go to low levels of intensity.

+{{< figure src="https://m.media-amazon.com/images/I/71aqT0juOBL._AC_SL400.jpg" position="center" caption="" >}}

-## Idea 3: Start by reading a single book at a time
+## Idea 6: Start by reading a single book at a time

 As you start learning, you get excited when you see all the possibilities within your grasp.
 Never forget, "Stop starting, start